batiFinkelshtein/batiFinkelshtein/README.md

-# Bati Finkelshtein's Developer Portfolio
+# Bati Finkelshtein Software Developer

 👋 Hi there!
 I'm Bati Finkelshtein, a passionate software developer always eager to learn and grow in the tech industry.
 With a diverse skill set and a strong foundation in various programming languages and technologies, I've successfully completed numerous projects across different domains.